Now: Summer Session Online & In Person

 How do I receive federal financial aid as an enrolled law student?

-In order to receive financial aid to support your summer work, you will need to complete a Federal Financial Aid Consortium Agreement, which is arranged through the Office of Financial Aid at your home institution.
-You can also email CUNY Law’s Office of Financial Aid for more info.
+To receive financial aid to support your summer courses, you must complete a Financial Aid Consortium Agreement arranged through the Office of Financial Aid at your home institution.
+You can also email CUNY Law’s Office of Financial Aid for more information.

 Do you offer any scholarships or financial support for visiting students?